mcosovic/JuliaGrid.jl/docs/src/manual/acPowerFlow.md

 # [AC Power Flow](@id ACPowerFlowManual)
-To perform the AC power flow analysis, we will first need the `PowerSystem` composite type that has been created with the AC model.
+To perform the AC power flow analysis, we will first need the `PowerSystem` type that has been created with the AC model.
 Following that, we can construct the power flow model encapsulated within the `ACPowerFlow` type by employing one of the following functions:
 * [`newtonRaphson`](@ref newtonRaphson),
 * [`fastNewtonRaphsonBX`](@ref fastNewtonRaphsonBX),
 * [`fastNewtonRaphsonXB`](@ref fastNewtonRaphsonXB),